Doctor insights on:

 First confirm : That the doc did not perform a permenant procedure, second be p alient toenails grow approximately 1mm per month.
 It takes time for a nail to regrow. ...Read more

 Sure: Covering the nailbed with a band-aid will not affect eventual regrowth one way or another.
 The only way it won't regrow is if you damaged the deep cuticle, and a traumatic avulsion rarely does that.
 So keep the wounded nailbed clean and if you want to, you can use a covering such as a band-aid without fear of further harm.
 By the way, ouch! ...Read more

 - Talk to a doctor live online for free

 - Ask a doctor a question free online

 - My toenail ripped off i put on a bandage how long before it grows back

-- Blister ripped off
+- Fingernail ripped off

 - Ripped off nail